Overwintering caladiums is the best way to keep your favorite varieties year after year!

 Can caladiums grow indoors?

-Can you leave caladiums in pots over winter?
+Can you overwinter caladiums in pots?

 Can you leave caladium bulbs in the ground over winter?

 You can leave caladiums bulbs in the ground over winter if you live somewhere warm enough.
 They are hardy in USDA zones 9 and above.

 Do caladiums come back every year?